3 Pennsylvania officers charged with manslaughter in fatal shooting of 8-year-old Fanta Bility – KION546

 “From the moment the call came in on August 27, my team of investigators and prosecutors has worked tirelessly to achieve justice for Fanta and the other victims of that tragic night.
 Today’s charges are a big step forward in that process,” Stollsteimer said in the release.

-“I am convinced the DA’s office and grand jury did exactly what they should have done,” Bility family attorney Bruce L. Castor said in a statement to CNN on Tuesday.
+“I am convinced the DA’s office and grand jury did exactly what they should have done,” Bility family attorney Bruce Castor said Tuesday in a statement to CNN.
 “I am very pleased with how the DA’s office handled the case and the Bility family is likewise very impressed.”

-According to the district attorney’s office, bail was set at $500,000, unsecured, for each defendant and a preliminary hearing has been scheduled for January 27, 2022, in the Springfield District Court.

 The-CNN-Wire